 Dense shrubbery and trees planted too close to the building can damage siding and the roof overhang and interfere with drainage and air movement, thus promoting fungus growth and accelerated deterioration of exterior finishes and wood.
 Trees and shrubs in contact with the building also provide carpenter ants with a route into walls or attics.
 Trees and shrubs should be trimmed back, where required.
 When landscaping, trees and shrubs should be planted back away from the building so that they have room to grow.

 2.4 DRIVEWAY

-Cracks were observed in the concrete surface of the driveway.
-Minor cracks can be sealed to minimize moisture entry and further settlement of the concrete.
-Minor cracks are common and do not affect the serviceability of the concrete.
+The driveway is paved with concrete.
+There are minor shrinkage cracks visible in the concrete.
+Shrinkage cracks are common and do not affect the serviceability of the concrete.

-2.5 PATIO
+2.5 WALKWAY